daiolupo/draw-daily/README.md

 The responsive website was also tested in different browsers like Google Chrome, Internet Explorer, Mozilla Firefox and Android Phone.

-A live demo of the website can be view at https://daiolupo.github.io/draw-daily/
+A live demo of the website can be viewed at https://daiolupo.github.io/draw-daily/